aws-samples/aws-stepfunctions-byoc-mlops-using-data-science-sdk/README.md

 zip -r lambda.zip Dockerfile buildspec.yml lambda_function.py mask_r_cnn/*
 ```

-# Step 3: Modify the Lambda function
+# Step 3: Upload deployment package and Modify the Lambda function

 Next, navigate to the Lambda function you just created, and in the Function Code section, for Code entry type, select: **upload a .zip file**.